 More about CSESA

 The Christian School Educators Science Academy (CSESA) is designed to support transformation of Christian science teaching to a practice-based culture.
 Understanding scientific study in the light of biblical revelation is vital.
 The Bible tells us who our creator is and explains our relationship to him, each other, and the creation, while science gives us some insight into how God acts in his creation.
 The Bible and science are complementary, together helping us understand God’s plan and purpose for creation.
-Throughout the training, attendees will examine a biblical perspective and discuss Christian responses to a revolutionary instructional model created by Van Andel Education Institute (VAEI) with the guidance of two trained biblical worldview facilitators and three lead teachers from CSI member schools.
+Throughout the training, attendees will examine a biblical perspective and discuss Christian responses to a revolutionary instructional model created by Van Andel Education Institute (VAEI) with the guidance of two trained biblical worldview facilitators and four lead teachers from CSI member schools.

 About our facilitators

-Susan Koppendrayer, CSI STEM Education Specialist and Nationally Certified STEM Educator
+Susan Koppendrayer, Nationally Certified STEM Educator

 Susan has been a Next Generation Science Standards (NGSS) expert and science specialist for CSI since 2012.
 She worked with a team of educators to create the And It Was Good science resource and has worked onsite with schools to update their science curriculum.
 Susan is also a CSESA lead teacher mentor, assists with webinar training for science educators, and works with schools as they implement the Next Generation Science Standards from a Christian perspective.
 In addition to her role at CSI, Susan is a middle school earth, physical, and life science teacher at Avail Academy in Edina, Minnesota.